Chinwuba22/AUDITS/Steps.md

 3. Install necesary depencies.
 4. Compile/build to check that all files compile as intended.
 5. Simple test and coverage to confirm they have done adequate test and that they work.
+6. Also use coverage glutters to see the part of the code that was not tested.

 **Read the docs**